macro187/nugit/readme.md

-NuGit
+nugit
 =====

-A Git-based dependency manager.
+A Git-based dependency manager

 Description
 ===========

-The core functionality works with any Git repository, but NuGit also includes .NET-specific functionality making it suitable for use as a simplified replacement for NuGet, hence the play on its name.
+The core functionality works with any Git repository, but nugit also includes .NET-specific functionality making it suitable for use as a simplified replacement for NuGet, hence the play on its name.

-NuGit is controlled by plain-text `.nugit` files located in the root directories of Git repositories.
+nugit is controlled by plain-text `.nugit` files located in the root directories of Git repositories.